How Do Solar Panels Work

 Solar photovoltaic cells comprise a positive and negative film of silicon placed under a thin slice of glass.
 When the photons from the sunlight hit these cells they knock the electrons off the silicon.
 The electrons because of the negative charge get attracted to one side of the silicon cells which creates an electric voltage that can be collected and channeled.
 A Solar photovoltaic array is gathered by wiring the individual solar panels in series.
 Multiple strings of photovoltaic cells are terminated in an electrical box, called a fused array combiner

-See also Parabola Homework Assignment Help
+See also Assignment Help For Diploma

 The working of the photovoltaic process can be summed up as follows: